- What is just?

 - Was the Cuban Revolution just – why or why not?

-- To understand Che Guevara’s role in the Cuban Revolution.
+- Students will understand Che Guevara’s role in the Cuban Revolution.

-- To analyze the injustices perpetrated by Guevara and the Communists.
+- Students will analyze the injustices perpetrated by Guevara and the Communists.

-- To compare/contrast legitimate efforts to create change with illegitimate ways.
+- Students will compare/contrast legitimate efforts to create change with illegitimate ways.

 - Injustice: Che Guevara and the Injustice of Communism Essay